 Review of Ocean Victory

 MS Ocean Victory cruise ship is an ice-strengthened (polar class 1A / PC6) expedition vessel scheduled for delivery in September 2020.
-The boat is owned by SunStone Ships (USA) and operated under charter by Aurora Expeditions (Australian company specializing in Arctic and Antarctic cruises).
-This is the second unit in a series of four "Ulstein CX103" design (Infinity-Class) expedition vessels, with sisterships Greg Mortimer (2019), Ocean Explorer (2021) and Ocean Odyssey (2022).
+The boat is owned by SunStone Ships (USA) and operated under charter by Victory Cruise Line USA (brand owned by AQSC/American Queen Steamboat Company) and Albatros Expeditions (Copenhagen Denmark-based company specializing in Arctic and Antarctic cruisetours).
+Albatros Expeditions itineraries are in Arctic Europe (Svalbard Norway, Faroe Islands, Scotland), Arctic Canada (with Greenland-Iceland), Antarctica (with Patagonia/Chilean Fjords and SGSSI-South Georgia and the South Sandwich Islands).

-The patented ULSTEIN X-BOW design is one of the unusual for expedition ship features, The vessel also utilises the latest technologies in naval engineering.
-The ship is technically managed by Cruise Management Intl, Miami.
+Ocean Victory is the second in a series of ten "Ulstein CX103" design (Infinity-Class) expedition vessels, with sisterships Greg Mortimer (2019-Aug), Ocean Explorer (2021-Feb), Ocean Odyssey (2022-March), Ocean Discoverer (2022-Sept), Ocean Albatros (2022-Oct) plus 4 more (TBN) units.
+The patented ULSTEIN X-BOW design is one of the unusual for expedition ships features, The vessel also utilizes the latest technologies in naval engineering.
+The ship is technically managed by Cruise Management International (Miami-based passenger vessel/fleet management company).
 CMI Leisure Miami handles hotel operations.

-Aurora Expeditions cooperated with the US-based shipowner SunStone Ships Inc to construct a custom-designed vessel for expedition-type voyages in the polar regions, providing industry's best adventure travel vacation experiences and modern amenities.
+In November 2018, AQSC signed an agreement for purchasing the brand "Victory Cruise Line", as well as its chartered (from Sunstone Ships) vessels.
+Victory Cruise Line has a separate fleet and management and operates as a subsidiary company of AQSC.
+AQSC's Victory Cruise Line cooperated with the US-based shipowner SunStone Ships Inc to construct a custom-designed vessel for expedition-type voyages in polar regions, providing industry's best adventure travel vacation experiences and modern amenities.

 With the highest for passenger vessel ice-class 1A (Polar Class 6 / PC6), MS Ocean Victory has icebreaking capacity 1 m (3 ft) and complies with maritime industry's latest polar code requirements and specifications.
 The boat offers unprecedented levels of safety and environmental protection.